“It is better to debate a question without settling it than to settle a question without debating it” Joseph Joubert

 - We all argue to win

 - Arguing is a zero-sum game.
-There must always be a winner and a loser.
+(There can only be one winner and a/loser(s))

 - What does winning even mean?